CommonScenes: Generating Commonsense 3D Indoor Scenes with Scene Graph Diffusion: Related Work

-\textbf{Denoising Diffusion Models.} Diffusion probabilistic models have quickly gained popularity due to their unbounded, realistic, and flexible generation capacity~\cite{pmlr-v37-sohl-dickstein15,NEURIPS2020_4c5bcfec,song2021scorebased,meng2022sdedit,Karras2022edm,ldm22}.
-It has been shown that the diffusion models lack compositional understanding of the input text~\cite{NEURIPS2022_ec795aea}.
-A couple of works introduced generalizable conditioning and instruction mechanism~\cite{brooks2022instructpix2pix,controlnet2023} or optimizing the attention channels at test time~\cite{chefer2023attendandexcite,feng2023trainingfree}.
-Scene graph conditioned image generation was tackled by converting triplets into the text to condition the model~\cite{feng2023trainingfree,yang2022diffusionbased}.
-Yang~\etal~\cite{yang2022diffusionbased} proposed a graph conditional image generation based on masked contrastive graph training.
+\paragraph{Denoising Diffusion Models} A diffusion probabilistic model is a trained Markov chain that generates samples matching data by reversing a process that gradually adds noise until the signal vanishes~\cite{pmlr-v37-sohl-dickstein15}.
+Diffusion models have quickly gained popularity due to their unbounded, realistic, and flexible generation capacity~\cite{NEURIPS2020_4c5bcfec,song2021scorebased,meng2022sdedit,Karras2022edm,ldm22,di2023ccd}.
+However, studies have identified that the diffusion models lack compositional understanding of the input text~\cite{NEURIPS2022_ec795aea}.
+Several advancements have been introduced to address these limitations.
+Techniques such as the introduction of generalizable conditioning and instruction mechanisms have emerged~\cite{brooks2022instructpix2pix,controlnet2023}.
+Moreover, optimizing attention channels during testing has also been explored~\cite{chefer2023attendandexcite,feng2023trainingfree}.
 Recently, a latent diffusion model using a Signed Distance Field (SDF) to represent 3D shapes was proposed contemporaneously at multiple works ~\cite{cheng2023sdfusion,li2023diffusionsdf}, which can be conditioned on a text or a single view image.
-To the best of our knowledge, we are the first to leverage graph-based diffusion models for 3D indoor scene generation.
+For the contextual generation conditioned on scene graphs, methods have converted triplets into the text to condition the model~\cite{feng2023trainingfree,yang2022diffusion}, where Yang~\etal~\cite{yang2022diffusion} proposed a graph conditional image generation based on masked contrastive graph training.
+To the best of our knowledge, we are the first to leverage both areas of scene graph and latent diffusion for end-to-end 3D scene generation.